Redot-Engine/redot-docs/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst

 files are fine.

 The glTF import process first loads the glTF file's data into an in-memory GLTFState class.
-This data is then used to generate a Godot scene.
+This data is then used to generate a redot scene.
 When importing files at runtime, this scene can be directly added to the tree.
-The export process is the reverse of this, a Godot scene is converted to a GLTFState class, then the glTF file is generated from that.
+The export process is the reverse of this, a redot scene is converted to a GLTFState class, then the glTF file is generated from that.

 .. figure:: img/importing_3d_scenes_available_formats_gltf_runtime.webp
    :align: center
-   :alt: Diagram explaining the runtime import and export process for glTF files in Godot
+   :alt: Diagram explaining the runtime import and export process for glTF files in redot

 When importing glTF files in the editor, there are two more steps.
-After generating the Godot scene, the ResourceImporterScene class is used to apply additional import settings, including settings you set through the Import dock and the Advanced Import Settings dialog.
-This is then saved as a Godot scene file, which is what gets used when you run/export your game.
+After generating the redot scene, the ResourceImporterScene class is used to apply additional import settings, including settings you set through the Import dock and the Advanced Import Settings dialog.
+This is then saved as a redot scene file, which is what gets used when you run/export your game.

 .. figure:: img/importing_3d_scenes_available_formats_gltf_editor.webp
    :align: center
-   :alt: Diagram explaining the editor import process for glTF files in Godot
+   :alt: Diagram explaining the editor import process for glTF files in redot

 .. warning::